Matvey-1212/TG_bot_for_summarizing/README.md

 ## 3.Designing a classification model.

+BART, PEGASUS, and T5 models are good for text summarization, but not perfect for classifying Russian news.
+So I switched to the BERT model.

 I also submit my model on hugging face: https://huggingface.co/dragonwingsLi/classification_model

 In hugging face can see the weights

 Use a pre-trained natural language processing model to classify Russian news data.
-By loading and fine-tuning a rubert-tiny2 model based on Hugging Face, we hope to be able to classify news text.
+By loading and fine-tuning a rubert-tiny2 model based on Hugging Face, I hope to be able to classify news text.
 The specific tasks include training the model, evaluating the performance, saving the best model, and using the model to make predictions on actual text.

 1）Data preparation and preprocessing